Popular Posts:

 As the name suggests, LEIs are required for any legal entity that regularly incorporates financial transactions.
 This includes buying stocks, bonds, and other securities.

-A legal entity is any company or organization that has legal rights and responsibilities, including tax filings.
-It is a business that can enter into contracts either as a vendor or a supplier, as well as sue or be sued in a court of law.
+A legal entity is any company or organisation with legal rights and responsibilities, including tax filings.
+It is a business that can enter into contracts either as a vendor or a supplier and sue or be sued in a court of law.

 Can an individual have an LEI?